Skip to content

 The type of refrigerant your vehicle uses has a significant impact on what you pay for AC service, especially recharges.

 R-134a has been the standard automotive refrigerant since 1994 when it replaced R-12 (Freon).
 It is affordable, widely available, and used in most vehicles built between 1994 and approximately 2015 to 2017.
-An R-134a recharge typically costs $150 to $200.
+R-134a refrigerant costs roughly $3 to $8 per pound at wholesale, and a typical system holds 1.5 to 3 pounds.
+This is why R-134a recharges generally fall in the $150 to $300 range.

 How do you know which type your vehicle uses?
 Check the label under the hood — there should be a sticker on or near the AC components that specifies the refrigerant type and the system capacity.
 Your owner's manual will also list it.
 If you are unsure, any qualified AC shop can tell you in seconds.